godoorsun/godoorsun.github.io/_posts/2015-11-05-thesis-writing.markdown

 ---
 published: true
 layout: post
-title:  "How to write a thesis with MS Office on Mac?"
+title:  "Tips for writing a thesis with MS Office on Mac"
 date:   2015-11-05 00:22:44 +0100
 categories: blog uncategorized
 ---